How to Determine Buyer Intent For SaaS Products

-What’s surprising is that buyers are focused on finishing a bit over 60% of their buying process before they engage a vendor.
+What’s surprising is that buyers are focused on finishing a bit over half of their buying process before they engage a vendor.

-As a SaaS marketer, you need to keep this trend in mind.
+As a SaaS marketer, you need to keep buyer intent for SaaS product trends in mind.

-In this post, let’s take a look at how you can determine buyers and their sales journey based on their intent.
+This post will help you understand how you can determine buyer intent for SaaS products and their sales journey based on their intent.

 Buying intent or purchasing intent is a probability, the willingness of a consumer to purchase a product or service under a certain period.
 The data which shows the buyer’s intent pattern is called intent data.

 In the digital landscape, intent data is scattered across multiple platforms such as websites, social media, and other marketing channels.
-Here it is a SaaS marketing team’s challenge to segregate intent data from different sources and use it accurately to detect buyers intent.
+Here it is a SaaS marketing team’s challenge to segregate intent data from different sources and use it accurately to detect buyer intent for SaaS products.

 Broadly, intent data for SaaS products is divided into three parts—